Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 # This code will split the SNP value from the RS/SNP string from the GWAS RS/SNP Collumn located in Collumn F

-## IMPORTANT NOTE: It is normal at this stage to have many #VALUE in many rows - this is all of the chromosome positions in the "NCBI SNP EFEMP1" table which did not have a match within the "GWAS_CATALOG_EFEMP1" sheet - which is expected since since the NCBI SNP EFEMP1 sheet covers all of the postitions of EFEMP1, whereas the "GWAS_CATALOG_EFEMP1" sheet only covers positions with a reported GWAS SNP
+IMPORTANT NOTE: It is normal at this stage to have many "Value" errors in many rows - this is all of the chromosome positions in the "NCBI SNP EFEMP1" table which did not have a match within the "GWAS_CATALOG_EFEMP1" sheet - which is expected since since the NCBI SNP EFEMP1 sheet covers all of the postitions of EFEMP1, whereas the "GWAS_CATALOG_EFEMP1" sheet only covers positions with a reported GWAS SNP

 ### Step 7: Creating a GTEx Format column